tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

 Here we first defined all necessary layers for our network:

-- `ReflectionPadding2D` : for applying reflection padding to images in conv nets
+- `ReflectionPadding2D`: for applying reflection padding to images in conv nets
-- `InstanceNormalization` : We are using instance normalization instead of batch normalization as it gives better result.
-It normalize inputs across channel.
+- `InstanceNormalization`: We are using instance normalization instead of batch normalization as it gives a better result.
+It normalizes inputs across the channel.
-- `ConvLayer` : Block of conv layer with padding-> conv_layer-> instance_normalization combined
+- `ConvLayer`: Block of conv layer with padding-> conv_layer-> instance_normalization combined
-- `ResidualLayer` : Residual layer with two ConvLayer block
+- `ResidualLayer`: Residual layer with two ConvLayer block
-- `UpsampleLayer` : upsample the bottleneck representation (if you have read about autoencoders you know what I mean) in autoencoder.
+- `UpsampleLayer`: upsample the bottleneck representation (if you have read about autoencoders you know what I mean) in autoencoder.
 It can be considered as deconvolutional layers.

 {% highlight python linenos %}